AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 Will users across your organization be using/viewing this analysis?
 Depending on who you are sharing your work with, sticking with the Visual Report Builder may be better in some cases.
 Users can quickly look at the definition in the Visual Report Builder versus reading a potentially long SQL query.

-If there are some people who need the report but aren't familiar with SQL, we recommend using the original flavor of the Report Builder.
+If there are some people who need the report but are not familiar with SQL, we recommend using the original flavor of the Report Builder.
 It will make things easier on them.

 ## Wrapping up {#wrapup}